franklinchou/learnings/linux/README.md

 - Count number of lines: `wc -l <file>`
 - Count number of words: `wc -w <file>`
-- Counting the number of lines can be paired with `ls`, e.g., to count the number of directories only `ls -ld . | wc-l`
+- Counting the number of lines can be paired with `ls`, e.g., to count the number of directories only, `ls -ld . | wc-l`

 ## `inotify` watch limit reached